-Yes, you can hide transactions so they aren’t included in the Spend Analysis or Spend Setter tools.
+Answer: Yes, you can hide transactions so they aren’t included in the Spend Analysis or Spend Setter tools.
 Click on a transaction to bring up the Transaction Detail window, and check Hide this transaction from financial tools.

-Spend Setter℠ lets you set budgets to track what you’ve spent and how much you have left to spend in a given month.
+Answer: Spend Setter℠ lets you set budgets to track what you’ve spent and how much you have left to spend in a given month.
 You can view amount spent to date, amount left to spend, percentage of budget spent, and number of days left in the month.
 Spend Setter includes transactions from your Huntington checking and credit card accounts.

-If you don’t use the Spend Setter℠ tool within the first 60 days of having access, budgets will be created for your highest three spending categories based on your monthly averages.
+Answer: If you don’t use the Spend Setter℠ tool within the first 60 days of having access, budgets will be created for your highest three spending categories based on your monthly averages.
 To edit these budgets, click View Budgets.

-On The Hub, click View Budgets.
+Answer: On The Hub, click View Budgets.